prestodb/tempto/README.md

 #### Using tables across databases.

-It is possible (which is useful for testing presto for example), to use a table which is created in one database (e.g. hive, psql) while sending test query to other database (e.g. presto).
+It is possible (which is useful for testing Presto for example) to use a table which is created in one database (e.g. hive, psql) while sending test query to other database (e.g. Presto).
 Take a look at the example below.
-Here query is issued via presto JDBC, while nation table could be created somewhere else.
+Here query is issued via Presto JDBC, while nation table could be created somewhere else.
 In order to determine where nation should be created (find appropriate requirements) below matching flow is used:
  - If database is specified explicitly as prefix for table name (e.g psql.nation) then requirement for table in that database will be generated.
 Note that database must have a table_manager with type